-But what project?
-I’ve recently been thinking about the website builders, partly as a result of helping family and friends with their simple websites and encountering limitations with the services people use to build websites.
+For some time I’ve been thinking about website builders, partly as a result of helping family and friends with their simple websites and encountering limitations with the services people use to build websites.
 I’ve also been reflecting on the early days of the web, recalling the very first web browser which had a capability to edit as well as view web pages.

-I know I need to think more about how to acquire and engage users.
-Before I can tackle that, I’ll need to build a rudimentary website.
+Before I try to acquire and engage users, I’ll need to build a rudimentary website.
 That’s my first task.

 The initial yax.com website requirements are simple.
-I want to display a chart comparing the JAMstack approach to Wix and other alternatives.
 I’ll need a sign-up form and drip email that delivers tutorials to subscribers.
 I’ll add live chat so I can engage with visitors.
 I’ll need a blog because I want to publish this journal.
-With those requirements in mind, I began building the website for yax.com.
+With those requirements in mind, I’ll begin building the website for yax.com.